dymcu/dymcu.github.io/README.md

 # dymcu.github.io
-This is Dyiot`s blogs to record of life.
+This is embfans`s blogs to record of life.